Particular/docs.particular.net/transports/selecting.md

 ### Disadvantages

 - Does not offer a native publish-subscribe mechanism.
 A database is required for storing event subscriptions (via [NServiceBus persistence](/persistence)).
 [Explicit routing for publish/subscribe](/nservicebus/messaging/routing.md#event-routing-message-driven) must also be specified.
-- Scaling out requires setting up the [distributor](msmq/distributor) or [sender-side distribution](msmq/sender-side-distribution.md) to distribute messages across the destination queues of the scaled-out instances.
+- Scaling out requires setting up [sender-side distribution](msmq/sender-side-distribution.md) to distribute messages across the destination queues of the scaled-out instances.
 With a broker-based transport, all scaled-out instances communicate with the centralized broker.

 ### When to select this transport